Stratton Hall lounge

 Somerville, MA

-As part of a larger bed optimization effort on campus, LDa was asked to perform interior renovations for Stratton Hall, built in 1927.
-The scope of work included performing bed optimization on floors 1-3, reconfiguration of the basement for student rooms, adding a new lower level entrance, renovation of the restrooms throughout the building and renovation of the hallways and lounges.
+As part of a larger bed-optimization effort on campus, LDa was asked to perform interior renovations at Stratton Hall, built in 1927.
+The scope of work included bed optimization on floors 1-3; reconfiguration of the basement for student rooms; a new lower-level entrance; renovation of restrooms throughout the building; and renovation of hallways and lounges.

 Restoring living space

-Repairing the moisture issues and returning the lower level to a comfortable and usable living floor was a priority for the renovation.
-This entailed removing the basement slab in its entirety and installing sub-slab drainage and insulation.
+Repairing moisture issues and restoring the lower level to a comfortable, usable living space was a priority for the renovation.
+This involved removing the entire basement slab and installing sub-slab drainage and insulation.

 Light, air, and access

 With the moisture issues addressed, existing bedroom window openings were enlarged to provide more light and ventilation, and a new ADA accessible entrance was created.
-This work provided an additional 22 beds in the basement.
+This work added 22 additional beds in the basement.

 Expanded capacity + modernized living

-New furniture and room configuration changes on the upper 3 floors added another 55 beds, for an increase of 77 beds throughout the project.
-While the upper floor renovations did not require the total gut renovation that the basement did, every bathroom was updated and new ADA accessible bathrooms created, a new kitchen was built off the main lounge, and the interior finishes and fixtures throughout the building were replaced.
+New furniture and room configuration changes on the upper 3 floors added another 55 beds, for an increase of 77 beds across the project.
+While the upper-floor renovations did not require the total gut renovation that the basement did, every bathroom was updated, and new ADA-accessible bathrooms were created, a new kitchen was built off the main lounge, and the interior finishes and fixtures throughout the building were replaced.

 Classic yet modern